invisible911/lara_shop/README.md

 ### Admin User
 	1. adding new products
-	2. viewing orders
+	2. viewing all orders
 	3. managing products (adding and updating instock status)
+	4. acting as a normal user

 ## Implementation features:

-* using midware control
+* using middleware control
 * keeping added products in cart after sign up and log in.
 * 'database' carts and apply soft delete product items in a cart.
 * custom pivot table.